darinkhan/STADFinal/README.md

 We decided against doing load and security testing since the application is using Firebase and utilizes a lot of Google's robust resources.
 Therefore, it would have been a pointless effort as no faults would be discovered. **Instead, we decided to conduct extensive non-functional tests to detect more faults.
 We also added addition unit and integration tests on the backend to achieve 97.3% statement coverage**

+We did not do REST API testing with REST Assured because we realized that the calls to the Firebase were not done through API calls.
+Instead application interacted with Firebase through the use of its SDK.
+The only thing this affected was the tool that we would use to test these functions.
+We stuck with Jest.

 ## Non-functional tests

 ### GUI Testing